Ed Gein: The Butcher of Plainfield: Release

 Ed Gein: The Butcher of Plainfield was announced for release on March 6, 2007.
-Clips of it appeared online, on editor Bryan Roberts's official website, on November 25, 2006, while the film's first official stills were released on December 29, 2006.
+Clips of it appeared online, on editor Bryan Roberts's official website, on November 25, 2006.
+The film's first official stills were released on December 29, 2006.
 The film's final box art, special features, and technical specs were unveiled on January 31, 2007.
-It was released direct-to-video in the United States on March 6, 2006 by Lionsgate, with the international release rights subsequently being secured by American Cinema International, which shopped the picture around the 2007 Cannes Film Festival.
+It was released direct-to-video in the United States on March 6, 2006 by Lionsgate.
+The international release rights were secured by American Cinema International, which shopped the picture around the 2007 Cannes Film Festival.

-The film was made available on the streaming service Tubi on March 1, 2017.
+The film was made available on the streaming service Tubi in March 2017.

 Reception

 Ryan Doom of Arrow in the Head gave the film a score of 2/4 and wrote, "Ed Gein: The Butcher of Plainfield is one of those films that a viewer can take two ways.
 Implausibly bad.
 Or fantastically bad.
 It all depends on perspective.
 With routinely mediocre acting, painful dialogue, and uninteresting, sometimes forced characters, the film possesses so many clichés that things get downright laughable.
 It's just a matter of taste."

-While critical of how little Kane Hodder resembled the real-life Ed Gein and how fast and loose the film was with the facts of the Gein case, Steve Barton of Dread Central still praised Hodder's acting, gave the film a score of 2½ out of 5, and wrote, "If you're a Hodder fan, you really should check this out.
+While critical of how little Kane Hodder resembled the real-life Ed Gein and how fast and loose the film was with the facts of the Gein case, Steve Barton of Dread Central still praised Hodder's performance, gave the film a score of 2½ out of 5, and wrote, "If you're a Hodder fan, you really should check this out.
 Sadly, this flick works much better as a fictional horror film than an actual account.
 I almost wish it were called something else entirely."
-Michael Gingold of Fangoria found the casting of Hodder as Gein awkward, and felt that the film did little to differentiate itself from previous works, such as Deranged and In the Light of the Moon, that were also based on or inspired by Gein.
+Michael Gingold of Fangoria found the casting of Hodder as Gein awkward, and felt that the film did little to differentiate itself from previous works about or inspired by Gein, such as Deranged and In the Light of the Moon.

 In a review written for MovieWeb, Evan Jacobs offered mild praise to Hodder's acting and the film's black comedy, but further opined that it failed to impress "on nearly every level" and was "painfully" slow, ultimately concluding, "All in all, yet another serial killer biopic from Lions Gate goes off without doing anything special, but at least this time it managed not to spend the whole movie drooling on itself either.
 A thoroughly bland but marginally acceptable romp, if you're devoted to seeing real-life killers, then you might at least get a good rental out of Ed Gein: The Butcher of Plainfield."